TamerTas/kubernetes/docs/proposals/config_data.md

 	}
 ```

-This volume source will be made available and updated by using the downward API volume plug-in (might require some generalizations).
+**Note:** The update logic used in the downward API volume plug-in will be extracted and re-used in the volume plug-in for ``ConfigData``.

 ## Creating ConfigData
 ``ConfigData`` can be created in two ways explicitly and implicitly.